jdjuan/headscroll/README.md

 6. Our mobile experience is not ready at the moment, please use a laptop | [laptop_woman]
    2. Let me see it, I won't judge!
    3. I will try later on another device
+7. Make the gifs
-7. ~~Is the website displayed correctly?~~
+8. ~~Is the website displayed correctly?~~
-8. Make model local, and **improve** the online one
+9. Make model local, and **improve** the online one
    1. Add debounce to the model
       1. https://rxmarbles.com/#debounce
       2. Pass an observable who first waits 500ms to emit, and then 0
       3. And it's restarted when the user does another action.
-9. Text websites that do not work on mobile
+10. Text websites that do not work on mobile
-10. Search for typical chords websites in major languages (portuguese, german)
+11. Search for typical chords websites in major languages (portuguese, german)
-11. OG and SEO Tags, Images for social media
+12. OG and SEO Tags, Images for social media
-12. Test in other browsers, OS's, and devices
+13. Test in other browsers, OS's, and devices
-13. Add Google Analytics
+14. Add Google Analytics

 > 😃 SEND OVER! 😃